rodneyruan/RodneyNotes/EnglishLearning/TOFEL_essay.md

 regardless of - She is determined to do regardless of all consequences.
 Regardless of cost. overestimated exaggerated overblown underestimated - The importance of doing sth is often overblown.

+collaborate, collaboration. agree to collaborate with him in doing sth.
+Collaboration between.
+In collaboration with. strengthen/enhance cooperation collaboration.

 ```